-24. Rotaract organization beyond the club level:
+23. Rotaract organization beyond the club level:

 - a) A district with two or more Rotaract clubs must elect a district Rotaract representative from among their membership.
 The method of election shall be determined by the Rotaract membership and approved by the district Rotaract committee and district governor.
-The district Rotaract representative must have served as a Rotaract club president or as a member of the district Rotaract committee for one full term before taking office. - b) In a district with one Rotaract club, the district Rotaract representative shall be the most recent, available past Rotaract club president. - c) The district Rotaract representative will be guided and counseled by the Rotary governor and should work with the district Rotaract committee and other appropriate Rotary district committees - d) The district Rotaract representative in conjunction with other district leaders, should: - 1) Develop and distribute a district Rotaract newsletter; - 2) Plan, arrange, and hold a district Rotaract conference; - 3) Encourage attendance and participation by Rotaract club officers, directors, and committee chairs at the Rotary district conference and all relevant district-level training meetings; - 4) Conduct Rotaract promotion and extension activities throughout the district; - 5) Plan and implement service activities (if approved by three-fourths of the Rotaract clubs in the district); - 6) Provide advice and support to Rotaract clubs in implementing their projects; - 7) Help coordinate joint Rotary-Rotaract activities in the district; - 8) Coordinate public relations activities for Rotaract at the district level; - 9) Plan and implement a training session for Rotaract club officers in the district.

-e) All election disputes should be resolved locally in consultation with the district governor and district Rotaract chair.
+The district Rotaract representative must have served as a Rotaract club president or as a member of the district Rotaract committee for one full term before taking office. - b) In a district with one Rotaract club, the district Rotaract representative shall be the most recent, available past Rotaract club president. - c) The district Rotaract representative will be guided and counseled by the Rotary governor and should work with the district Rotaract committee and other appropriate Rotary district committees. - d) The district Rotaract representative in conjunction with other district leaders, should: - 1) Develop and distribute a district Rotaract newsletter - 2) Support and implement leadership training - 3) Conduct Rotaract promotion and extension activities throughout the district - 4) Plan and implement service activities (if approved by three-fourths of the Rotaract clubs in the district) - 5) Provide advice and support to Rotaract clubs in implementing their projects - 6) Help coordinate joint Rotary-Rotaract activities in the district - 7) Coordinate public relations activities for Rotaract at the district level - 8) Plan and implement a training session for Rotaract club officers in the district - e) All election disputes should be resolved locally in consultation with the district governor and district Rotaract chair.
 RI will not intervene.

-25. Rotaract meetings beyond the club level:
+24. Rotaract meetings beyond the club level:

-- a) The purpose of the district-wide meeting of Rotaract clubs is to promote community service projects, increase international understanding and enhance professional development in a context of friendship and camaraderie. - b) No meeting of members of Rotaract clubs beyond the club level shall have any legislative authority nor shall be so organized as to give the appearance of having such authority.
-Nevertheless, such a meeting may include ideas which might be of value as advisory observations to those involved at the district or other levels of Rotaract administration. - c) At a district Rotaract meeting, a three-fourths majority of the Rotaract clubs in a district may vote to undertake a district service project and to establish a district Rotaract service fund to raise funds for this project.
+a) No meeting of members of Rotaract clubs beyond the club level shall have any legislative authority nor shall be so organized as to give the appearance of having such authority.

+Nevertheless, such a meeting may include ideas which might be of value as advisory observations to those involved at the district or other levels of Rotaract administration.

+- b) At a district Rotaract meeting, a three-fourths majority of the Rotaract clubs in a district may vote to undertake a district service project and to establish a district Rotaract service fund to raise funds for this project.
 Contributions to such a fund must be voluntary.
 Such a project and service fund must be approved by the governor, and specific plans and instructions for the administration of the district project and use of the fund must also have the approval of the governor and three-fourths of the Rotaract clubs in the district.
 The governor must appoint a district fund committee to be responsible for collecting and administering the district fund, such committee to be composed of at least one Rotaractor and one Rotarian from the district Rotaract committee.
-The district service fund must be kept in a bank account which clearly indicates that the fund is the property of the district Rotaract organization and not the personal property of any individual Rotaractor or Rotaract club. - d) All district Rotaract activities shall be financed by the Rotaract clubs in the district.
+The district service fund must be kept in a bank account which clearly indicates that the fund is the property of the district Rotaract organization and not the personal property of any individual Rotaractor or Rotaract club. - c) All district Rotaract activities shall be financed by the Rotaract clubs in the district.
 No expenses of district Rotaract club meetings shall be paid by Rotary International.
 The cost of such meetings shall be minimal and within the financial means of those participating.

-26. Rotaract activities beyond the district level
+25. Rotaract activities beyond the district level